de-passage/blog/_posts/2020-05-13-algebraic-datatypes-cpp-pt2.markdown

 And with this, our EDSL for function types is complete!
 All we have to do is list the aliases we want to use in the `aliases` substructure and give the `config` one to `type_t`, and we can have whatever return type we want (within the restrictions of the C++ syntax obviously).

 ## An alternative syntax
-The last part was quite a bit of work for such a minor detail, but I have never seen `operator->` exploited in this way so I thought it would be a nice to explain how it can be done.
+The last part was quite a bit of work for such a minor detail, but I have never seen `operator->` exploited in this way so I thought it would be nice to explain how it can be done.

 If we're willing to depart a bit more from the Haskell syntax, we could go another route and define a pseudo operator to do the same job.
 This has the added benefit of enabling normal expressions in the return type.
 We'll use an imaginary operator `-D>`, but anything consisting of a valid C++ identifier surrounded by binary operators could do.